 Best Functional: Chemex Pour-Over Coffeemaker

 “Instead of a traditional decanter, we use a Chemex coffeemaker,” says Chris Leon, wine director and founder of Leon & Son Wine and Spirits in Brooklyn.
 “It’s perfectly shaped for decanting wine, and has a spout and handle built-in."
 He adds, "Plus, it saves space in our tiny NYC kitchen!”
-Whether or not your recipient is tight on shelf or counter space, this six-cup, Chemex pour-over makes for a thoughtful and smart gift for any gastronome.
+Whether or not your recipient is tight on shelf or counter space, this eight-cup, Chemex pour-over makes for a thoughtful and smart gift for any gastronome.